topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

-#### File nameing and locking
+#### File naming and locking

-A jssh fileDB consists of maximum two files witch must reside inside BASHBOT_ETC or BASHBOT_DATA.
+A jssh fileDB consists of  two files which must reside inside BASHBOT_ETC or BASHBOT_DATA.

-- `filename.jssh` is a text file containing the data in the format as json.sh outputs.
+- `filename.jssh` is a text file containing the key/value data in json.sh format´s.
-- optional file `filename.jssh.flock` used for read/write locking with flock
+- `filename.jssh.flock` is used for read/write locking with flock

-Path names names containing '..' and absolute path names pointing outside BASHBOT_ETC or BASHBOT_DATA are refused by jsshDB functions.
+Path names containing `..` or not in BASHBOT_ETC or BASHBOT_DATA are refused by jsshDB functions with an error.

 Since version 0.94 jsshDB functions support file locking with flock.
-Write / Update operations use flock to wait until
+Write/Update operations are serialised with flock to wait until
-previous operations are finished. see "man flock" for more information.
-Bashbot uses a maximum timeout of 10 seconds for flock.
+previous operations are finished, see "man flock" for more information.
+To avoid deadlocks flock is used with a timeout of 10s for write and 5s for read operations.

-If you don't want atomic write / update operations use the *_async variant of jsshDB functions.
-If flock is not availible
-the *_async variant is automatically used.
+In case flock is mot availibe or you don't want locking, jsshDB functions will be used without file locking by using *_async variants.

-*Example:* for file name:
+*Example:* for allowed file names:
 ```bash
 # bashbot is installed in /usr/local/telegram-bot-bash, BASHBOT_ETC is not set.
 "myfile" -> /usr/local/telegram-bot-bash/myfile.jssh